Jettngin/Jettngin.github.io/_projects/D&D.md

     </div>
 </div>

 Similar to this 'dice book' I also created a Dice Box from a preconstructed balsa wood box, styrafaom, and felt.
-Using the foam to fill out an area to hold dice securely and covering it in felt I created a secure Dice Box with a lid that doubled as a rolling space.
-Using a wood burner I was able to transfer a design to the lid to add some more character.
+Using the foam to fill out an area to hold dice securely and covering it in felt created a secure and neat dice storage solution with a lid that doubles as a rolling space.
+Using a wood burner I was able to transfer a design containing my initials _JS_ into the lid to add some more character and personalization.

 <div class="row">